Colavita visual dominance effect: No Colavita effect in people with one eye

 Previous research has shown that people with one eye have enhanced spatial vision, implying that vision in the remaining working eye compensates for the loss of the simultaneous use of both eyes.
 Furthermore, individuals who have lost the ability to use one sensory system develop an enhanced ability in the use of the remaining senses.
 It is thought that intact sensory systems may adapt and compensate for the loss of one of the senses.
-However, little is known about cross-sensory adaption in cases of developmental partial sensory deprivation, such as monocular enucleation, where individuals have one eye surgically removed early in life.
+However, little is known about cross-sensory adaptation in cases of developmental partial sensory deprivation, such as monocular enucleation, where individuals have one eye surgically removed early in life.

 In an experiment, Moro and Steeves tested whether participants with one eye showed the Colavita visual dominance effect, and compared their performance to binocular viewers (use of both eyes) and monocular (eye-patched) control participants.
 In their experiment, Moro and Steeves used a stimulus detection and discrimination task, which had three conditions: unimodal visual targets, unimodal auditory targets, and bimodal (visual and auditory presented together) targets.
 The binocular and monocular participants both displayed the Colavita visual dominance effect; however the monocular enucleation group did not.
 Moro and Steeves demonstrated that people with one eye show equivalent auditory and visual processing, compared with binocular and monocular viewing controls, when asked to discriminate between audio, visual, and bimodal stimuli.

 The lack of visual dominance in the enucleated participants cannot be due to the overall reduction in visual input, as the monocular control group wearing an eye patch performed the same as the binocular normal control group.
 Moro and Steeves concluded that people with one eye develop an unbiased allocation of sensory resources, which places less emphasis on vision when bimodal stimuli are presented.
-Although the lack of Colavita effect in people with one eye begins to explore the possibility that a decrease in visual dominance potentially allows for the adaption of other senses, such as audition.
+Although the lack of Colavita effect in people with one eye begins to explore the possibility that a decrease in visual dominance potentially allows for the adaptation of other senses, such as audition.